 Those saying they do probably haven’t tested themselves enough.

-But even most of that has probably come from residency and practice experience.
-And been fine-tuned in the limbic system thanks to routine and repetition.
+But even most of that has probably come from residency training and repeated experience.
+And been fine-tuned in the limbic system thanks to routine!

 Although I talk and write a lot about the necessity of learning medicine in order to memorize and contextualise it, it’s good to get some perspective now on again on the deeper purpose behind such effort in the first place.

 For a lot of med students, the fear of forgetting only adds to the overall anxiety that comes with being a student of the subject.

 This is something that’s really not productive or useful in the long term.